April 18 may feel far away, but Tax Day 2022 will come sooner than we may think.

 Complete IRS Form 4868

-To get a six month extension to file your income tax return, all you need to do is complete IRS Form 4868 – Application for Automatic Extension of Time To File U.S. Individual Income Tax Return (you can get a copy here).
+Complete IRS Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return.
 Note that the name on the form says “Automatic Extension.”
 You don’t even need to provide a reason – just complete the form.
-However, you must file the Form 4868 by April 15 or you may be subject to a Late Filing Penalty.

-This is an Extension to File, Not an Extension to Pay
+Remember That This is an Extension to File, Not an Extension to Pay Income Tax

-While completing and filing Form 4868 will automatically get you a six month extension to file your tax return, there is no extension for paying any taxes you may owe.
 When completing Form 4868, you will be asked to estimate your tax liability and indicate the tax payments you have already made.
-If there is a balance due, you must pay that balance by April 15.
-If you don’t pay the remaining tax due, or if you underestimate the taxes you owe, you’ll be subject to a Late Payment Penalty (usually ½ of 1% of any tax not paid by April 15, assessed each month or part of a month that the remaining tax is not paid).
-If you overestimate your tax due and overpay, the overpayment will be refunded when you file your tax return.
+If there is a balance due, you should pay the balance by the tax deadline.
+If you don’t pay the remaining tax due, or if you underestimate your tax liability, you could be subject to a Late Payment Penalty (usually 0.5% of any tax not paid by the original deadline, assessed each month or part of a month that the remaining tax liability is not paid).
+If you overestimate your tax due and overpay, the overpayment can be refunded when you file your tax return or applied to the subsequent tax year.
 If you expect that you are due a tax refund, then no payment needs to be made when you file your extension.

-There is No Increased Audit Risk When Filing an Extension
+There is No Increased Audit Risk When Filing a Tax Extension

 It is a good idea to get a confirmation that the IRS received your request for an extension.
 A simple way to do this is to e-file Form 4868.
 This can be easily done with many online tax preparation software systems, or through your professional tax preparer.
 If you choose to file your Form 4868 by paper and snail mail, you should send it certified mail or with delivery confirmation.